About the story

 枝丫 began publication as a podcast on April 25, 2024, and as a serialized novel on April 26, 2024. 枝丫 is the first installment in a planned series that follows the stories of other characters introduced in the first novel.

+All views are my own.
 All errors are mine.
 Although many people help me, I am responsible for the content of the final draft.

 This is a work of fiction.
 Unless otherwise indicated, all the names, characters, businesses, places, events and incidents in this book are either the product of the author's imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental